bersalazar/sinkingstone.com/content/posts/seeing.md

 ![](https://i.gr-assets.com/images/S/compressed.photo.goodreads.com/books/1442258675l/47667._SY475_.jpg)

-Saramago's style is not conventional but it's illuminating.
+Saramago's style unconventional but it's illuminating.
 It made me understand that blocks of dialogue, chapter titles, character names and even usual punctuation rules aren't requirement to convey a thrilling and smooth narrative.

 The first part details the unusual way in which a town organically comes together to put its government and democractic system on the tip of its toes, in the least conventional but evident: through vote.